chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_napari.md

 napari.run()
 ```

-napari should open and display the multi-scale OME-zarr tomogram after printing the
+After running this from the command line, napari should open and display the multi-scale
-run name and z-size
+OME-zarr tomogram after printing the run name and z-size

 ```
 TS_026